dipyomoybarua/project-AccuKnox-automation/README.md

 - `tests/`: This is the one-stop folder for all testing scripts.
 It also contains helper utilities.
 - `scripts/`: Contains scripts for the tasks, which includes the log analyzer.

+## Understanding Fixtures and Utilities

+- `tests/fixtures/`: This folder contains fixture files.
+It includes all kind of URLs that have been used in the project.
+These file used to run the test files.
+- `tests/utils/`: This folder includes utility files.
+These files provide common functions.
+These functions are used across tests.

 ## Kickstarting the Project

 ### Grabbing the Code